aristanetworks/avd/ansible_collections/arista/avd/roles/cvp_configlet_upload/README.md

 - __`file_extension`__: File extension to look for configlet in their local folder.
 Default: `conf`.
 - __`configlets_cvp_prefix`__: Prefix to use for configlet on CV side.
 Default: _Not set_ and it is required.
 - __`execute_tasks`__:  `true` / `false`.
 Support automatically excuting pending tasks.
 Default: `false`.
+- __`cv_collection`__: Version of Cloudvision collection to use.
+Can be `v1` or `v3`.
+Default is `v1`.

+!!! warning
+    Use of arista.cvp in version is only supported for testing purpose.
+Please use it carrefully and for lab only

 _Example_: